-6.1 There are four primary planning or programming activities, which AMATS is responsible for developing.
-This section summarizes these key plans and programs, which include the Air Quality Plan, the AMATS Metropolitan Transportation Plan, the AMATS Transportation Improvement Program and the AMATS Unified Planning Work Program.

-6.2 Air Quality Plan

-- 6.2.1 The Municipality, with full assistance from the State and all other cooperating agencies, is responsible for developing and updating an Air Quality Plan, which shall: - (1) Identify areawide objectives and policies required to attain the NAAQS for carbon monoxide (CO) and particulate matter for the Metropolitan Planning Area; - (2) Inventory technical, physical, and other air quality planning data; - (3) Analyze alternatives and establish strategies designed to attain the NAAQS for the Metropolitan Planning Area; - (4) Address any other air quality issues required by the EPA or US Department of Transportation; - (5) Provide for the implementation of the adopted air quality strategies as expeditiously as practical; and - (6) Provide for and show Reasonable Further Progress towards achievement of carbon monoxide and particulate matter standards within the non-attainment area.
+- 6.1 There are four primary planning or programming activities, which AMATS is responsible for developing.
+This section summarizes these key plans and programs, which include the Air Quality Plan, the AMATS Long RangeMetropolitan Transportation Plan, the AMATS Transportation Improvement Program and the AMATS Unified Planning Work Program. - 6.2 Air Quality Plan - 6.2.1 The Municipality, with full assistance from the State and all other cooperating agencies, is responsible for developing and updating an Air Quality Plan, which shall: - (1) Identify areawide objectives and policies required to attain the NAAQS for carbon monoxide (CO) and particulate matter for the Metropolitan Planning Area; - (2) Inventory technical, physical, and other air quality planning data; - (3) Analyze alternatives and establish strategies designed to attain the NAAQS for the Metropolitan Planning Area; - (4) Address any other air quality issues required by the EPA or US Department of Transportation; - (5) Provide for the implementation of the adopted air quality strategies as expeditiously as practical; and

-6.3 AMATS Metropolitan Transportation Plan
+- (6) Provide for and show Reasonable Further Progress towards achievement of carbon monoxide and particulate matter standards within the non-attainment area. - 6.3 AMATS Long Range Metropolitan Transportation Plan

-The Municipality, in cooperation with the State, is responsible for developing or updating an AMATS Metropolitan Transportation Plan that shall:
+The Municipality, in cooperation with the State, is responsible for developing or updating an AMATS Long Range Metropolitan Transportation Plan that shall:

-- (1) Follow the latest federal planning requirements, (as prescribed in 23 CFR Part 450, subsection 450.322). - (2) In summary: - (a) Include the development of a transportation plan addressing at least a twenty year horizon with short and long range strategies/actions that leads to an

-- integrated intermodal transportation system that facilitates the efficient movement of people and goods; - (b) Be reviewed and updated at least every four years; - (c) Be financially constrained; - (d) Meet air quality conformity requirements of the Clean Air Act; and - (e) Provide a minimum 30-day public comment period on plan development (draft document) and amendments.

-6.4 Transportation Improvement Program
+- (1) Follow the latest federal planning requirements, (as prescribed in October 1993, 23 CFR Part 450, subsection 450.322). - (2) In summary: - (a) Include the development of a transportation plan addressing at least a twenty three year horizon with short and long range strategies/actions that leads to an integrated intermodal transportation system that facilitates the efficient movement of people and goods; - (b) Be reviewed and updated at least every three four years; - (c) Be financially constrained; - (d) Meet air quality conformity requirements of the Clean Air Act; and - (e) Provide a minimum 30-day public comment period on plan development (draft document) and major-amendments. - 6.4 Transportation Improvement Program - 6.4.1.
+The Municipality, in cooperation with the State, is responsible for developing or updating the AMATS Transportation Improvement Program, which shall: - (1) Follow the latest federal planning requirements, (as prescribed in April 2011, October 1993, 23 CFR Part 450, subsection 450.324); and - (2) In summary: - (a) Include capital transportation improvements and projects (roads, transit, pedestrian/bicycle, and congestion mitigation etc.) that are consistent with the AMATS Long RangeMetropolitan Transportation Plan; - (b) Cover a period of time not less that three four years; - (c) Be reviewed and updated at least every two-four years; - (d) Be financially constrained; - (e) Provide an air quality conformity analysis; - (f) Provide a minimum 30-day public comment period on program development (draft program) and major-amendments. - 6.5 Amendments to the AMATS Long-RangeMetropolitan Transportation Plan (LRTPMTP) and AMATS Transportation Improvement Program (TIP).

-- 6.4.1.
-The Municipality, in cooperation with the State, is responsible for developing or updating the AMATS Transportation Improvement Program, which shall: - (1) Follow the latest federal planning requirements, (as prescribed in April 2011, 23 CFR Part 450, subsection 450.324); and - (2) In summary: - (a) Include capital transportation improvements and projects (roads, transit, pedestrian/bicycle, and congestion mitigation etc.) that are consistent with the AMATS Metropolitan Transportation Plan; - (b) Cover a period of time not less that four years; - (c) Be reviewed and updated at least every four years; - (d) Be financially constrained; - (e) Provide an air quality conformity analysis; - (f) Provide a minimum 30-day public comment period on program development (draft program) and amendments. - Amendments to the AMATS Metropolitan Transportation Plan (MTP) and AMATS Transportation Improvement Program (TIP). - 6.5.1 An amendment will include the following: - Any new project in the AMATS MTP or the AMATS TIP that requires an Air Quality Conformity Determination, an environmental impact statement (EIS), or an environmental assessment (EA). - Any change in an existing project in the AMATS MTP or the AMATS TIP that requires an Air Quality Conformity Determination, or promotes a change in the type of required environmental document - Any project deleted from the AMATS MTP or the AMATS TIP.
+- 6.5.1 An major amendment will include the following: - Any new project in the AMATS LRTP MTP or the AMATS TIP that requires an Air Quality Conformity Determination, an environmental impact statement (EIS), or an environmental assessment (EA). - Any change in an existing project in the AMATS LRTP\MTP or the AMATS TIP that requires an Air Quality Conformity Determination, or promotes a change in the type of required environmental document - Any project deleted from the AMATS LRTP MTP or the AMATS TIP.